Offers contained within this article maybe expired.

 Also keep in mind that refurbished warranties are usually much shorter compared to new products so always pat extra attention to the time limitations.

-There’s a bit of uncertainty when it comes to what is covered for iPhones.
 If you just have the standard warranty, then you should be covered by the extended warranty protection offered by Amex no problem.
 The standard Apple warranty covers you for one year from the date of purchase, so Amex would add on another year to your coverage.

 Yes, for accounts enrolled in the Membership Rewards Points and/or Pay with Points, an item is eligible for coverage if it was purchased through the redemption of Membership Rewards Points and/or Pay with Points.

 It’s possible that you could purchase an item with a warranty and that the entity offering the warranty goes out of business which could result in the end of that warranty.
 If that happens, Amex still has your back and they will provide coverage, not to exceed the original manufacturer’s warranty up to two years from the date the Card Member is notified of such event.

 So if your warranty is for five years but they go out of business in year two, Amex will provide you with extended warranty coverage for another two years.

 Amex is known for its great extended warranty coverage and after they recently added an additional year of coverage to their plans, it really does stand out as some of the best warranty coverage offered by any credit cards.
 If you’re considering making a big purchase, you might want to heavily consider going with Amex.